 "I think they will pick the next president of the Republic and in that case we will give battle in parliament and in the town squares," he told supporters in parliament, according to a participant at the meeting.

 Berlusconi's People of Freedom (PDL) party is already planning a rally in Rome on Saturday to protest against what it says is judicial persecution of the 76-year-old billionaire, who is appealing against a conviction for tax fraud and faces a separate trial on charges of paying for sex with a minor.

-The election of the speakers depended on support from a handful of senators from the 5-Star Movement who defied party orders not to vote with the centre-left, prompting the fiery Grillo to threaten to expel them from the movement.
+The election of the speakers depended on support from a handful of senators from the 5-Star Movement who defied party orders not to vote with the center-left, prompting the fiery Grillo to threaten to expel them from the movement.

-On Monday, Grillo, who has repeatedly ruled out any deal with the mainstream parties, appeared to relent slightly, saying the rebels appeared to have voted "in good faith" for the centre-left Senate candidate, former anti-mafia judge Pietro Grasso.
+On Monday, Grillo, who has repeatedly ruled out any deal with the mainstream parties, appeared to relent slightly, saying the rebels appeared to have voted "in good faith" for the center-left Senate candidate, former anti-mafia judge Pietro Grasso.

 However he said they had fallen into a "trap" intended to divide the movement and he said all 5-Star parliamentarians had to stick to voting instructions, despite a furious online argument among supporters.